-The script will be validated for schema-conformity as one of the first things that happens at load-time when the app starts up.
+The JSON file will be validated for schema-conformity as one of the first things that happens at load-time when the app starts up.
 If it fails, you will be notified immediately.
-This is performed in misc.Macro actor.
+This is performed in misc.
+Macro actor.